jaruizes/jaruizes.github.io/__posts/2019-07-05-microfrontends.md

     - microfrontends
 ---

-The term "microservices" is so common when we talk about software architecture and patterns.
-This term is related to backend architecture and how we can descompose a system in autonomous and independent pieces owned and developed by single teams.
-But, we shouldn't forget that many features contains backend and frontend services and if we want to deliver value to our customers we have to deliver end-to-end features.
-Just applying an architectural style based on microservices we won't get enough autonomy to deliver (and maintain) end-to-end features agily.
+Today we're hearing "microservices" everywhere but there are several views associated to that.
+Summarizing, this term is related to backend architecture and how a system could be decomposed in autonomous and independent pieces, owned and developed by single teams, deployed independently and working all together.

+But, when we are developing a product or a feature, we shouldn't forget that the most of them contains backend and frontend services and, if we want to deliver value to our customers we have to deliver end-to-end features.
+Just applying an architectural style to our backend, based on microservices (or not), we won't get enough autonomy to deliver (and maintain) end-to-end features.

+It seems that the next step is being able to delivering value end-to-end.
 In this context, the term **Microfrontend** really begins to make sense

+# Are we building an end-to-end products?

+Usually when we talk about a software product we are talking about something with an UI with which an end user interacts.
+The UI hides backend calls to the end user.
+We understand so well this concept when we're talking about applications we consume, internal or external, but we have more difficult to understand it when we are developing them or when we're talking about frontend and backend worlds.
+We have to keep in mind that the piece of software we're developing needs other pieces to provide value to the end user.
+If we are building services, we can't deliver them directly to final user because the final user don't expect that and, in the other side, if we're building an UI, we're going to need to consume backend services in order to provide value to end user because the end user expects a dynamic UI (a great UI) showing __real information__.

+You can be thinking about APIs and products based on APIs.
+Your right.
+This could be a kind of product that a company provide to an other company in order to that company builds an UI over this APIs and provide applications to an end user or only to integrate those two companies.
+In the first case, the product is offered by the last company but it's an end-to-end product, so we're talking about the same: __providing end-to-end products__.

-# Microfrontends: Setting the basics principles
+# Microfrontends: an architecture style

-I would like to introduce Microfrontends talking about principles of this architecture.
-Microfrotends goes beyond frontend frameworks and the power fight: Angular vs React vs Vue vs … Building microfrontends is building end-to-end business pieces to be consumed within a frontend application or event by other microfrontend.
+I would like to introduce Microfrontends talking about some principles of this architecture instead of talking about implementations.
+Why?
+Microfrotends goes beyond frontend frameworks and their power fight: Angular vs React vs Vue vs ...
+Building microfrontends means building end-to-end business pieces to be consumed, in runtime, within a frontend application or even by other microfrontends.

+Microfrontends are about an architecture style.
+Like others architecture styles, it's important to define:

+- principles: which are the main principles set in this style of architecture,
+- patterns: in which patterns is based on,
-When we think about Microfrontend we are thinking about an architecture style.
-For this reason, it's important to set some principles, patterns and practices and what is the target of this kind architecture, which kind of problems or challenges could resolve and when it's worth applying or not.
+- target: which kind of problems or challenges could resolve and when it's worth applying or not.

 Fowler and Lewis wrote a post in 2014 talking about Microservices and what they mean.
 It was some years ago but I think is a "master post" we always have to keep in mind.
 So, let's try to apply microservices principles to frontend world: